wzli/SlabRobot/odrive/README.md

 ### ILLEGAL_SENSOR_STATE
 It could be noise on the encoder lines that can be fixed by adding 47nF caps see [here](https://discourse.odriverobotics.com/t/encoder-error-error-illegal-hall-state/1047/7?u=madcowswe).
 Also it could be the hall states are not what the firmware expects because older versions have hall states hardcoded.
 This is the case with the BDUAV6384 motors.
 Update to `>= fw-v0.5.2` to pull in the hall state detection routine to fix.

+### AXIS_STATE_CLOSED_LOOP_CONTROL requested but idles without any errors
+Last time I encountered this, the fix was to erase configuration and redo the setup proceedure.
+Restoring old config does not work.

+### MOTOR_ERROR_UNKNOWN_TORQUE & MOTOR_ERROR_UNKNOWN_VOLTAGE_COMMAND & CONTROLLER_ERROR_SPINOUT_DETECTED
+Encoder bandwidth is too low, and position estimates cannot keep with fact jerks and impacts.

 # Common Commands